 - Each separate service is first deployed to a staging environment where final manual verification can take place.

 - Once the verification is done in the staging environment Hotjar continues to deploy to the production environment.
-If everything looks as expected with no alerts we then merge the pull request into the master branch and close the story.
+If everything looks as expected with no alerts we then merge the pull request into the main branch and close the story.

 Hotjar engages with industry-leading consultancies to perform third-party security assessments and penetration testing.
 The goal of these assessments is to validate Hotjar’s own security methods with an ‘outside’ perspective.